Gl-ferreira/MSc-Forecasting-the-Distribution-of-Renewable-Energy-Sources-Production-in-Madeira/README.md

 ### Data from EEM

-* Solar, Wind, Biomass, Hydropower, Fossil Fuel and Natural Gas energy production, Every 15 minutes, from January 1st 2021 until August 31st 2024.
+* **Solar**, **Wind**, **Biomass**, **Hydropower**, **Fossil Fuel** and **Natural Gas** energy production, every 15 minutes, from January 1st 2021 until August 31st 2024.

-* Yearly evolution of the installed capacity for each of the aforementioned energy sources from 2021 to 2025.
+* Yearly evolution of the **installed capacity** for each of the aforementioned energy sources from 2021 to 2025.

 ### Weather Data

-Given the importance of weather data for producing accurate forecasts, this research is complemented with weather data retrieved via Visual Crossing Weather API (https://www.visualcrossing.com/).
+Given the critical role of weather conditions in generating accurate forecasts, this research incorporates weather data obtained through the Visual Crossing Weather API (visualcrossing.com).
-The following weather variables were retrieved from the aforementioned API, in an hourly format, from 1st of January 2021 until 31st of August 2024:
+The following weather variables were collected on an hourly basis from January 1st 2021 until August 31st 2024:

-* **temp** - Temperature on the corresponding weather station, in Celsius Degrees.
+* **temp** - Temperature recorded at the corresponding weather station, measured in degrees Celsius.

-* **humidity** - Relative Humidity on the corresponding weather station, in %.
+* **humidity** - Relative Humidity recorded at the corresponding weather station, in %.

-* **dew** - the temperature at which air is saturated with water vapor and condensation occurs, on the corresponding weather station, in Celsius Degrees.
+* **dew** -  measured temperature at which air is saturated with water vapor and condensation occurs, at the corresponding weather station, in degrees Celsius.

-*  **precip** - Precipitation on the corresponding weather station, in milimeters.
+*  **precip** - precipitation recorded at the corresponding weather station, in millimeters.

-*  **windgust** -  brief or sudden increase in wind speed, on the corresponding weather station, in kph.
+*  **windgust** -  brief or sudden increase in wind speed, at the corresponding weather station, in kph.

-*  **windspeed**- rate at which air moves from one place to another, on the corresponding weather station, in kph.
+*  **windspeed**- rate at which air moves from one place to another, at the corresponding weather station, in kph.

-*  **winddir** - direction from which the wind is blowing, on the corresponding weather station, in degrees.
+*  **winddir** - direction from which the wind is blowing, at the corresponding weather station, in degrees.

-*  **pressure** - Sea Level Pressure, in mb.
+*  **pressure** - Sea Level Pressure, at the corresponding weather station, in mb.

-*  **visibility** - maximum distance at which objects can be clearly seen in daylight, on the corresponding weather station, in km.
+*  **visibility** - maximum distance at which objects can be clearly seen in daylight, at the corresponding weather station, in km.

-*   **cloudiness** - portion of the sky covered by clouds, on the corresponding weather station, in km.
+*   **cloudiness** - portion of the sky covered by clouds, at the corresponding weather station, in km.

-*   **solarradiation** - power of sunlight received, in W/m2.
+*   **solarradiation** - power of sunlight received, at the corresponding weather station, in W/m2.